Swetadas-1718/Zomato-Bengaluru-Data-Analysis/README.md

 # Zomato-Bengaluru-Data-Analysis
+Bengaluru being an IT capital of India, most of the people are dependent on the restaurant food.
 The basic idea of analyzing the Zomato dataset is to get a fair idea about the factors affecting the establishment of different types of the restaurant at different locations in Bengaluru.
 From the data, I tried to bring out some clean insights.

 ## Data Format
 You can download the data from here: